This site contains no information about the edibility or toxicity of mushrooms.

 Hygrophorus hypothejus, also known as Late Fall Wax Cap, is a smallish, slimy agaric that has a dull brown cap and distinctive yellowish gills and stem.
 It grows scattered or in groups on soil under conifers, common under 2-needle pines from late autumn to winter.

 first convex and then flat.
-Dull olive-brown coloured and center is darker and often concave.
+Dull olive-brown coloured and center are darker and often concave.
 The margins stay rolled in for some time.
 It is covered with a thick, glassy layer of slime, disappearing with age.
 It becomes very sticky in damp weather.

 goes down the stem and are sparse and elastic.
 At first mild vanilla to butter yellow coloured, and turns orange as mature.
 Spores

 are white.
 Stem

 is pallid yellow, sometimes tinged with orange, tall and usually thin, more or less equal or tapering slightly downwards.
 The mushroom has no ring, but it has a superior ring-like swelling.
-It is sticky below the ring zone.
-The mushroom has no ring.
+It is sticky below that zone.

 on the www.first-nature.com web site.